 PSSCRA will allow no more than 10% of the award amount to be allocated to indirect costs.
 Full term funding will be contingent upon review of annual progress reports and other oversight activities conducted by PSSCRA.
 PSSCRA will determine future funding at its sole discretion.

 All projects are required to provide an annual written progress report in accordance with applicable IRS requirements.
 The reports will be reviewed to ensure that the purposes of the grants are being fulfilled.
-Funded PIs are required to attend and present at the annual Pershing Square Sohn Meeting as well as by invitation the Sohn Investment Conference in New York City.

 The procedures outlined above are in accordance with the procedure for making grants to individuals approved by the IRS for the Pershing Square Foundation.